 The construction of the monastery is attributed to Andrés de Olmos.
 Restoration work has been done in this complex since the 1920s, which has revealed all of the church’s facade and the atrium is terraced down to its original level of construction.

 This has exposed the flood damage from the colonial period.

 Most of the murals and frescos had been buried under years of plaster and paints before being restored.

 The complex is fronted by a large square atrium, and a courtyard before that, the two of which are today separated by a road.

-The most important feature of this atrium area is the 2.4 metres (7 ft 10 in) high stone cross, which is considered to be an important expression of “tequitqui” or christian art executed by Indian craftsmen from the very early colonial period.
+The most important feature of this atrium area is the 2.4 meters (7 ft 10 in) high stone cross, which is considered to be an important expression of “tequitqui” or christian art executed by Indian craftsmen from the very early colonial period.

 The cross is decorated with plants, flowers and flames at the top (which allude to the Passion of Christ) all sculpted into the stone.

-There is also a melancholy, mask-like face of Christ, with crown of thorns which projects from the center of the cross.
+There is also melancholy, mask-like face of Christ, with crown of thorns which projects from the center of the cross.